Fresheyeball/isMobile-node/README.md

 Installation
 =============

 This package is registered with npm.
-Simply user
+Simply use

     npm install ismobile